-When ACT boss Siggi Loch asked the three European musicians who created this glowing collage of folksy melodies, Latin-grooving and freely roaming improvisations for their three favourite jazz records, they all included one by Keith Jarrett.
+When the three European musicians who created this glowing collage of folksy melodies, Latin-grooving and freely roaming improvisations were asked to name their three favourite jazz records, they all included one by Keith Jarrett.
 These singular artists aren’t Jarrett mimics, but see the piano giant as a transitional bridge between the American and European jazz cultures that had shaped their respective soundworlds for years.

 Pohjola sounds exquisitely like a casually humming voice on the Duke Ellington classic Mood Indigo, and L’Époque is Danielsson’s interpretation of a Debussy solo-flute piece that melts into Pohjola’s multiphonic upper range.
 A standout is the trio’s version of the Ron Sexsmith hit Gold in Them Hills, played as straight as the composer’s version (once recorded with Coldplay’s Chris Martin) but with a take on its emotional resonance unique to this trio.